Year over year, exported lentils declined by -5.3% from $2.94 billion for 2020.

 - Viterra Inc. (Regina, Saskatchewan)

-See also Rice Exports by Country, Wheat Exports by Country, Corn Exports by Country and Barley Exports by Country
+See also Rice Exports by Country, Wheat Exports by Country, Barley Exports by Country, Corn Exports by Country and Top Chickpeas Exports & Imports by Country